-i) New and revised standards and interpretations which have been issued but are not yet effective (continued)
+i) New and revised standards and interpretations (continued)

-- IFRS 9 Financial Instruments (issued in July 2014) This standard will replace IAS 39 (and all the previous versions of IFRS 9) effective for annual periods beginning on or after 1 January 2018.
-It contains requirements for the classification and measurement of financial assets and financial liabilities, impairment, hedge accounting and derecognition: - IFRS 9 requires all recognised financial assets to be subsequently measured at amortised cost or fair value (through profit or loss or through other comprehensive income), depending on their classification by reference to the business model within which they are held and their contractual cash flow characteristics. - For the impairment of financial assets, IFRS 9 introduces an "expected credit loss" model based on the concept of providing for expected losses at inception of a contract; it will no longer be necessary for there to be objective evidence of impairment before a credit loss is recognised. - The derecognition provisions are carried over almost unchanged from IAS 39. - Amendments to IFRS 10 and IAS 28 titled Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (issued in September 2014) The amendments, applicable from a date yet to be determined, address a current conflict between the two standards and clarify that gain or loss should be recognised fully when the transaction involves a business, and partially if it involves assets that do not constitute a business. - IFRS 16 Leases (issued in January 2016) The new standard, effective for annual periods beginning on or after 1 January 2019, introduces a new lessee accounting model, and will require a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
+- IFRS 9 requires all recognised financial assets to be subsequently measured at amortised cost or fair value (through profit or loss or through other comprehensive income), depending on their classification by reference to the business model within which they are held and their contractual cash flow characteristics. - For the impairment of financial assets, IFRS 9 introduces an "expected credit loss" model based on the concept of providing for expected losses at inception of a contract; it will no longer be necessary for there to be objective evidence of impairment before a credit loss is recognised. - The derecognition provisions are carried over almost unchanged from IAS 39. - Amendments to IFRS 10 and IAS 28 titled Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (issued in September 2014) The amendments, applicable from a date yet to be determined, address a current conflict between the two standards and clarify that gain or loss should be recognised fully when the transaction involves a business, and partially if it involves assets that do not constitute a business. - IFRS 16 Leases (issued in January 2016) The new standard, effective for annual periods beginning on or after 1 January 2019, introduces a new lessee accounting model, and will require a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee will be required to recognise a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments. - Amendments to IFRS 2 titled Classification and Measurement of Share-based Payment Transactions (issued in June 2016) The amendments, applicable to annual periods beginning on or after 1 January 2018, clarify the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments (SBP), the accounting for SBP transactions with a net settlement feature for withholding tax obligations, and the effect of a modification to the terms and conditions of a SBP that changes the classification of the transaction from cash-settled to equity-settled.
-The amendments are not expected to have a material effect on the Group's consolidated financial statements. - Amendment to IFRS 1 (Annual Improvements to IFRSs 2014-2016 Cycle, issued in December 2016) The amendment, applicable to annual periods beginning on or after 1 January 2018, deletes certain short-term exemptions and removes certain reliefs for first-time adopters. - Amendment to IAS 28 (Annual Improvements to IFRSs 2014-2016 Cycle, issued in December 2016) - The amendment, applicable to annual periods beginning on or after 1 January 2018, clarifies that exemption from applying the equity method is available separately for each associate or joint venture at initial recognition.
+The amendments are not expected to have a material effect on the Group's consolidated financial statements. - Amendment to IFRS 1 (Annual Improvements to IFRSs 2014-2016 Cycle, issued in December 2016) The amendment, applicable to annual periods beginning on or after 1 January 2018, deletes certain short-term exemptions and removes certain reliefs for first-time adopters. - Amendment to IAS 28 (Annual Improvements to IFRSs 2014-2016 Cycle, issued in December 2016) The amendment, applicable to annual periods beginning on or after 1 January 2018, clarifies that exemption from applying the equity method is available separately for each associate or joint venture at initial recognition. - Amendments to IAS 40 titled Transfers of Investment Property (issued in December 2016) The amendments, applicable to annual periods beginning on or after 1 January 2018, clarify that transfers to or from investment property should be made when, and only when, there is evidence that a change in use of property has occurred. - IFRIC 22 titled Foreign Currency Transactions and Advance Consideration (issued in December 2016) The Interpretation, applicable to annual periods beginning on or after 1 January 2018, clarifies that the exchange rate to use in transactions that involve advance consideration paid or received in foreign currency is the one at the date of initial recognition of the non-monetary asset or liability.